alliecatowo/zmk-sofle/docs/docs/quick-start.md

 # Quick Start Guide

-Get your ZMK Eyelash Sofle keyboard up and running in minutes!
+Get your ZMK AllieCat Sofle keyboard up and running in minutes!
 This guide covers the essential steps to start using your keyboard.

 ## 📦 What You Need

 ### Required Items
-- Eyelash Sofle keyboard (left and right halves)
+- AllieCat Sofle keyboard (left and right halves)
 - 2x Nice!Nano controllers (or compatible)
 - 2x Nice!View displays (optional but recommended)
 - USB-C cable